JakeTrevor/talks/qpl-survey/qpl-survey.md

 **Despite its functional style, it's still a circuit description language.**

 Quipper does not compile to any quantum assembly.
-Its not really intended to run on a real quantum computer.
+It's not really intended to run on a real quantum computer.

 It's designed for semantics research.